atextor/OGIT-wiki/OGIT-ontology-details.md

 |dcterms:description|Assigns a human-readable description to the element.
 It should describe the entity succinctly.
 This uses the [Dublin Core](http://dublincore.org/) metadata vocabulary.|
 |ogit:mandatory-attributes|A list of attributes that must be present for instances of this entity.|
 |ogit:optional-attributes|A list of attributes that may be present for instances of this entity.|

+Note that, similar to the definition of Attributes above, although `rdfs:subClassOf` is used to define an element to be an OGIT entity, no further inheritance is allowed, i.e., no other `rdfs:subClassOf` assertions may be used.

 #### Verb definitions